google/styleguide/pyguide.md

 <a id="naming-conventions"></a>
 #### 3.16.2 Naming Convention

--   "Internal" means internal to a module or protected or private within a class.
+-   "Internal" means internal to a module, or protected or private within a class.

 -   Prepending a single underscore (`_`) has some support for protecting module